suffolklibraries/lgc/content/collections/events/james-mcdermott-manatomy.md

       -
         type: text
         text: ', exploring the nature of queerness, queerness of nature and queerness of "natural" masculinity, will be released by Nine Arches Press in June 2023.'
   -
-    type: paragraph
-    content:
-      -
-        type: text
-        marks:
-          -
-            type: bold
-        text: 'Limited copies available of the book are available for loan at Ipswich Library or for Purchase from Dial Lane Books.'
-  -
     type: heading
     attrs: